UBS and Credit Suisse could combine investment banks -investor

 UBS will hold its shareholder meeting on May 7.

-Knight, who could not immediately be reached for comment, has previously said he believes UBS’s wealth management business would thrive on its own and took a roughly 1 percent stake last year in the group to campaign for a split.
-(Reporting by Alice Baghdjian; Editing by David Holmes)
+Knight, who confirmed the comments by email late on Sunday, has said he believes UBS’s wealth management business would thrive on its own.
+Knight Vinke has previously said it holds a stake of roughly 1 percent in the Swiss bank.
+This is below a threshold that has to be declared publicly under Swiss securities law.